kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		lines(lowess(x,y))        # show the smoother
 		abline(model, col="red")  # and show the least squares model

 #.
 Plot a normal probability plot, or a qq-plot, of the residuals.
 Are they normally distributed?
 If not, investigate if a transformation of the |y| variable might improve them.
-But also see the additional plots on checking for non-linearity and missing terms.
+But also see the additional plots on checking for non-linearity and consider adding extra explanatory variables.

 	.. code-block:: s